larsjuvik/bank-system/README.md

 dotnet publish -c Release
 ```

+## Application Structure

+The application is in global `InteractiveServer` mode in order to use MudBlazor.
+Uses cookie-based Authentication and authorization without `ASP.NET Core Identity`.

 ## Security notes

 This application is a demo at heart, and has settings promoting easy development on the cost of less security.